If you are using the electronic hotel locks system from Salto, I am sure you will face some problems with Salto locks.

 - Replacing the whole lock (but that would be very expensive)

 - Replacing just the handle (if it’s damaged)

 - Replacing just the latch mechanism (if it’s damaged)

 - Replacing just the cylinder (this is where you insert a key to unlock a door – sometimes this gets worn down over time).

 Also, ShineACS Locks is one of the most professional hotel lock system brands with extensive features and varieties.
 We have perfect old lock replacement solutions and suitable hotel lock replacement products to help you complete the replacement work smoothly.

-If you need, please get in touch with us.
+If you need it, please get in touch with us.